Albert River (Victoria)

-The Albert River (Brataualung: Lurt'bit) is a perennial river of the West Gippsland catchment, located in the South Gippsland region of the Australian state of Victoria.
+The Albert River (Brataualung: Lurt'bit) is a perennial river of the West Gippsland catchment, in the South Gippsland region of the Australian state of Victoria.

 Course and features

 The Albert River rises below Madalya, on the eastern slopes of the Strzelecki Ranges, in a state forestry area.
 The river flows in a highly meandering course generally east by south, joined by the Jack River and one minor tributary, before reaching its mouth and emptying into the Corner Inlet of Bass Strait near the town of in the Shire of Wellington.
 The river descends 211 m over its 39 km course.